In need of a few new advertisement ideas?

 To go with the location extensions, Google also enabled store visit measurements for YouTube, which will track how many people actually went to a store after viewing an ad.

 Combined with the targeting abilities of YouTube ads, location extensions will help advertisers target real prospects and give them the information needed to visit their store – all in one ad.
+As far as ideas go, this one is a potential gold mine.

 Then, advertisers can track the effectiveness with the store visits measurement to see the actual impact their ad has on buyer traffic and behavior.

-Advertisement Ideas: Google Optimize
+5. Google Optimize

 Google Optimize rolled out with a slew of new programs in Google Analytics 360.

 The use of Optimize will make it easier for advertisers to A/B different elements of their campaign landing page, at either the campaign, ad groups, or keyword level.
+As an advertisement idea, it’s invaluable.

 Google gives a good example of targeting high-end customers using Optimize.